ArtinJ2008/LUCAS/docs/06-reaction-thermodynamics-and-kinetics.md

 ## Activities and mass action

-For a reversible elementary reaction \(j\), a candidate activity-based rate is:
+For a reversible elementary reaction $j$, a candidate activity-based rate is:

 $$
 r_j =